Browser issue

 CoFR vision for the future of New Zealand's payments | Council of Financial Regulators

-Our Exchange Settlement Account System (ESAS) is currently used by 12 major banks, 5 large institutions, and us to settle transactions immediately and irrevocably.
-ESAS helps ensure stability in the financial system and provides a direct way for our monetary policy decisions to influence the economy as we pay interest on ESAS balances at the Official Cash Rate.
+ESAS provides real-time and irrevocable transactions between account holders.
+It’s used primarily by major banks and large financial institutions for high-value payments and settlement.
+ESAS helps ensure stability in the financial system and provides a direct way for our monetary policy decisions to influence the economy as we pay interest on ESAS balances at the overnight deposit rate.